Public image of Angela Merkel: Political image

 Merkel joined her party, the Christian Democratic Union (CDU), a center-right party when Germany was first reunited.
 She served as the Minister of Women and Youth (1991–94), Minister for Environment (1994–98), and the CDU Chair (2000-2018).
-She won her first term as a Chancellor in 2005 and won three subsequent campaigns in 2009, 2013, and 2018.
+She won her first term as a Chancellor in 2005 and won three campaigns in 2009, 2013, and 2018.
 For comparison, Merkel has continued to lead Germany through four US Presidents, five UK Prime Ministers, four French Presidents, and seven Italian PMs.
 Merkel's years in leadership were marked by financial, institutional, immigration, and public health crises.
 Despite the tumultuous times, she has continued to symbolize stability and sanity for Germany and the world.
 As of January 2021, Statistica reported 84% approved of Angela Merkel's overall leadership and work as Chancellor Merkel will leave her office with a legacy of consistently thoughtful leadership, giving Germany a favorable position in the new world order, being the first female and first East German elected as Chancellor.
 The following section will detail Merkel's political image.

 Mutti Merkel

-The reliance on Merkel and her consistent leadership has grown since her first election in 2005.
-Her reputation as ‘Mutti Merkel’ or Mother Merkel encompasses the idea that she is a dependable and trustworthy figure.
-The nickname was first introduced as a patronizing term used by her opponents to characterize her as a ‘nagging mother.’
-Her party and supporters rebranded the name as a term of endearment and honor.
-Today, her brand of being ‘Mutti’ encompasses centrist policies with her moral compass guiding her through crises.
-At times this has meant being a rigid leader, as in the 2008 Euro Crisis.
-In other circumstances, like the 2015 Refugee Crisis, she has pushed for humanity and compassion.
+Since Angela Merkel's first election as Chancellor of Germany in 2005, her role and influence have notably increased.
+Merkel, often referred to by the moniker 'Mutti Merkel' (Mother Merkel), has been perceived as a figure of reliability and trustworthiness.
+This nickname, which originated as a somewhat derogatory term from her opponents, implying a 'nagging mother' stereotype, was later adopted by her party and supporters as a mark of respect and affection.
+Merkel's tenure is characterized by her centrist approach to policy-making, guided by what has been described as a moral compass in times of crisis.
+Her leadership style has varied according to different challenges; for instance, she demonstrated a more stringent approach during the 2009 Euro Crisis.
+Conversely, during the 2015 Refugee Crisis, Merkel's policies were noted for their emphasis on humanitarian and compassionate responses.

 ‘Merkeln’

-A less flattering characteristic that has marked Merkel's Chancellorship includes indecisiveness or an inability to make your own opinions.
-Merkel's indecision became such a trademark of her, that the verb ‘Merkeln’ in German won ‘Jungendwort’ or Youth Word of the year in 2015.
-This assessment may be unfair to the Chancellor's leadership as a whole, however, the Chancellor has always maintained a certain level of trepidation when considering the consequences of her actions.
+Angela Merkel's tenure as Chancellor of Germany has been marked by various characteristics, one of which has been perceived by some as indecisiveness or a cautious approach to forming and expressing opinions.
+This perception became so prominent that the term ‘Merkeln’ was coined in German, becoming the ‘Jugendwort’ (Youth Word) of the year in 2015.
+While this characterization suggests a critique of her leadership style, it also reflects the cautious consideration Merkel applied in evaluating the consequences of her actions.